rachel-labri-tipton/the-community-project-frontend/README.md

 #### Authentication and permissions working with serializers

-In my API, when a user wants to post a blog post, the serializer checks that the user has the status of writer.
+Two features in my API, that I'd like to highlight are when a user wants to post a blog post, the serializer checks that the user has the status of writer.
+And when a user wants to update their profile, the serializer again authenticates that the profile being updated is indeed that of the current user.
+Authentication is done with JWT Token authentication that Django offers out of the box.

 This piece of code allows the user to update their profile and checks that the individual updating the profile is in fact the user.
+I've added a couple comments below that break up the code but explain why they were important to my process.

 ```
 class ProfileEditSerializer(serializers.ModelSerializer):